 The park is best reached by taxi or Uber (just snag an Uber from Santo Domingo) and the caves are open daily from 8:30-5:30

-Get more info by clicking the link above.
+Get more info by clicking the link above; it's full of details you'll want to know.

 If you're into history, you can't miss this.
 This area marks where Columbus settled in the New World — he walked these streets!
 The streets are full of Spanish influence and we can't get enough of the white architecture against the red brick.
 It's a beautiful space, full of around 300 buildings to admire.